uf2020/ccxt/Manual.md

 - `hasFetchTickers`: This is a boolean property indicating if the exchange has the fetchTickers () method available.
 When this property is false, the exchange will also throw a NotSupported exception upon a call to fetchTickers ().

-- `hasFetchTickers`: This is a boolean property indicating if the exchange has the fetchOHLCV () method available.
+- `hasFetchOHLCV`: This is a boolean property indicating if the exchange has the fetchOHLCV () method available.
 When this property is false, the exchange will also throw a NotSupported exception upon a call to fetchOHLCV ().
 Also, if this property is true, the `timeframes` property is populated as well.

 - `timeframes`: An associative array of timeframes, supported by the fetchOHLCV method of the exchange.
 This is only populated when `hasFetchTickers` property is true.